 Eurekahedge has been publishing a monthly report since October 2008 and is the most in-depth source of information on the global hedge fund industry available today.
 The report features expert analysis on asset flows, hedge fund performance and regional key trends, as well as the league table of top-performing funds across region.
 The main contents of the report are wholly researched and written by Eurekahedge and do not contain contributions.
 Issues of The Eurekahedge Report can be found here.

 The Eurekahedge Hedge Fund Index: The world’s largest equal weighted suite of over 200 alternative fund indices.
 With subsets based on region, country, strategy and fund size, it is a popular benchmarking tool for single- and multi-manager clients seeking to benchmark against a relevant index that more closely mirrors their regional and strategic mandates and for investors looking to ensure that their managers are outperforming a "bucket" of their peers.

 The Mizuho-Eurekahedge Index: An asset weighted suite of indices.
-It is an interactive index that provides free access to bespoke indices online and allows the creation of customized indices by strategy and investment region.
-Utilizing a new and rigid methodology, this suite of global indices can easily be customized by investors for portfolio benchmarking and the building of investment products such as ETFs, investible indices and replication indices.
+It is an interactive index that provides free access to bespoke indices online and allows the creation of customised indices by strategy and investment region.
+Utilising a new and rigid methodology, this suite of global indices can easily be customised by investors for portfolio benchmarking and the building of investment products such as ETFs, investible indices and replication indices.

 The Eurekahedge ILS Advisers Index: ILS Advisers and Eurekahedge’s collaborative equally weighted index of constituent funds.
 The index is designed to provide a broad measure of the performance of underlying hedge fund managers who explicitly allocate to insurance linked investments and have at least 70% of their portfolio invested in non-life risk.